idaholab/moose/modules/combined/doc/content/modules/combined/examples/optimization/multiload.md

 We employ here a multi-app scheme similar to that employed in [Thermal and mechanical optimization](combined/examples/optimization/thermomechanical.md).
+In this example, each subapp is solving the same mechanics problem with a different applied load.
-In this case, however, we solve similar physics in the subapps.
-In fact, there is only a slight difference between: The single load in each of them are located at different material points.
-Considering the optimization of a problem with the separate effect of the loads, instead of accounting for its simultaneous application, can yield a final optimized system whose material distribution is a lot different from a simple concomitant approach.
-In the extreme case, having two loads acting on the same point in opposing directions would yield an ill-defined optimized structure if such loads are considered to be concomitant.
-However, the independent combination of each of the load's sensitivities would yield a structure that is optimized to reduce the compliance under such weighting.
+The sensitivity of the structure to each load is computed separately and used in a global optimization algorithm.
+Considering the optimization of a problem with the separate effect of the loads, instead of accounting for its simultaneous application, can yield a final optimized system whose material distribution is a significantly different from a simple concomitant approach (see [!cite](bendsoe2003topology)).
+In the extreme case, having two loads acting on the same point in opposite directions would yield an ill-defined optimized structure if such loads are considered to be concomitant.
+However, the independent combination of each of the load's sensitivities would yield a structure that is optimized to reduce the compliance under the desired load sensitivity weighting.

 In this example, we consider a bridge-like structure on which two vertical loads are applied.
 The multiapp approach sends the updated pseudo-densities to the subapps, whereas said subapps